History of Suresnes: Mont Valérien fortress

 The fortress: these are the buildings erected in 1812, with new barracks being created behind them during the work in the 1840s.

-The closure of the calvary and cemetery was a blow to Suresnes' commercial activity (particularly for the ferry), leading the mayor to complain.
+The closure of the Calvary and cemetery was a blow to Suresnes' commercial activity (particularly the ferry), prompting the mayor to complain.
 But in 1841, Adolphe Thiers decided to surround Paris with fortifications, and Mont Valérien was chosen as the site for a military structure, completed in 1844 for 4.5 million francs.
 General Dode de la Brunerie supervised the work.
 The religious remains were definitively destroyed to make mortar, and a barracks was built on a 23-hectare site.
 The small crypt, the cemetery, and the Château de Forbin-Janson are now located inside the fort and, like the 1812 building, are off-limits to the public.
 The mountain's former quarries are filled in.
 The fort, which could house 1,500 infantry and 60 artillery personnel, housed two barracks for the troops, as well as weapons and ammunition stores.
 Ramparts were built around the military buildings, with a moat and guardhouse.
 At the time, the fortress was located on the territories of the communes of Rueil-Malmaison, Nanterre, and Suresnes, but following a request, Suresnes obtained that the perimeter of the fortress should be solely under its jurisdiction, insofar as the building replaced land that was predominantly Suresnois, strategic roads passed through it and the postern belonged to Suresnes.
 The decision was ratified by a law passed by the National Assembly on July 31, 1850, and promulgated on August 9, 1850.
-This was the second major annexation of Suresnes, after the “pas Saint-Maurice” under the Convention.
+This was the second major annexation of Suresnes, after the "pas Saint-Maurice" under the Convention.
 On June 10, M. de Laurencin applied to have a road on his property recognized as a Rue de Suresnes: initially Rue Sainte-Apolline, it became Rue Berthelot.
 Baron de Rothschild offers 5,000 francs to buy the last meadows that Suresnes owns on the Île de Puteaux.
 This marked the end of the town's “communal property” in this area.

 Mont Valérien under construction in 1843, following the final destruction of the religious buildings.
 Note Chappe's telegraph at the top right.